Martin J. Oberman: Subsequent career

 On July 5, 2018, President Donald Trump announced he was seeking to appoint Oberman to the Democratic vacancy on the United States Surface Transportation Board.
-He was confirmed to the vacancy on January 3, 2019 by a voice vote in the United States Senate.
+He was confirmed for the vacancy on January 3, 2019, by a voice vote in the United States Senate.
 In January 2019, he began a five-year term on the Surface Transportation Board.
-In January 2021, he was named the Chairman of the Board by President Biden.
+In January 2021, he was named Chairman of the Board by President Biden.

 In the 2019 Chicago mayoral election, Oberman endorsed Lori Lightfoot, publicly declaring his support of her candidacy in advance of the first round of the election.

 Surface Transportation Board (STB)

-On July 5, 2018, President Donald Trump announced he was seeking to appoint Oberman to the Democratic vacancy on the United States Surface Transportation Board.
-He was confirmed to the vacancy on January 3, 2019, by a voice vote in the United States Senate.
-Following Joe Biden's inauguration as President in 2021, Oberman was chosen to serve as chair of the STB.
+He was confirmed for the vacancy on January 3, 2019, by a voice vote in the United States Senate.
+Following Joe Biden's inauguration as president in 2021, Oberman was chosen to serve as chair of the STB.